 Another great hundreds chart activity is to cut up the chart into various odd shapes and let the kids put the chart back together again.
 It's an interactive way to explore how the numbers on the chart go together and reinforces the visual nature of the chart and how it relates to the pattern of numbers.

-The rounding charts are another great way a hundreds chart can be an resource to a sometimes confusing math topic.
+The rounding charts are another great way a hundreds chart can be a resource for a sometimes confusing math topic.
 The rounding charts have a dividing line between the four and the five, and a large pair of arrows at the top that tell which way to round a number.
-The chart has the 'zeroes' place duplicated in the first and last column to make it clear which number you wind up with, so you can't use these charts in quite the same way as a traditional hundreds chart, but for learning how to round numbers these charts can be a life saver.
+The chart has the 'zeroes' place duplicated in the first and last column to make it clear which number you wind up with, so you can't use these charts in quite the same way as a traditional hundreds chart, but for learning how to round numbers these charts can be a lifesaver.

-Finally, and perhaps the most fun, I've built a whole series of puzzles that students can use to get familiar with the hundreds chart.
-Each puzzle has a hidden picture that is revealed when students find specific numbers on the hundred chart and color them in according to the instructions for each picture.
+Finally, and perhaps the most fun, I've built a whole series of puzzles and riddles that students can use to get familiar with the hundreds chart.
+The first set of worksheets includes puzzles with hidden pictures that are revealed when students find specific numbers on the hundred charts and color them according to the instructions for each picture.

 The second set of worksheets will ask students to figure out and write the missing numbers from the puzzles.

 And the last set, riddles!
 No matter how young or old you are, you will enjoy the cognitive challenge this brain teaser worksheet gives.